-Learning Analytic has the potential to help students and lecturers together recognize signs of danger before threats to learning success materialize.
-Learning Analytics provides tools, technology, and a platform to empower educators and open doors to meaningful learning experiences that can engage, inspire, and prepare current and future students for success.
+Learning Analytic as the potential to help students and lecturers together recognize signs of danger before threats to learning success materialize.
+Learning Analytics provides tools, technology, and a platform to empower educators and open doors to change and prepare current and future students for success.

-For learning analytics, you can use data sources from Student Information System data, Course Magement, Online Education, Student Assessment, and finance data.
+For learning analytics, you can use data sources from 2 udent Information System data, Course Magement, Online Education, Student Assessment, and finance data.